goodwin72/github-avatar-flow/docs/design-doc.md

 - Stateless component that shows the name of the project and visually 'grounds' the page (even though there is no navigation on the site).

 ##### AvatarList
 - Stores the data returned from the backend in state in an array of users.
-This data consists of an avatar URL (string), a username (string), a user ID used as a key for each Avatar component when rendered (string), and a list of users that follow that user (array of strings).
+This data consists of
+    - an avatar URL (string),
+    - a username, referred to as a 'login' (string),
+    - a user ID (integer)
-- Contains render logic to handle displaying a list of Avatar components and give special CSS styling to Avatars associated with a username beginning with 'A', case-insensitive.
+- Contains render logic to handle displaying a list of Avatar components.
-    - Each Avatar's React key will be its associated user's id
+    - Each Avatar's React key will be the **id** of its associated user.
-- Defines an 'onHover' callback function passed to Avatar components that displays the followers for the user associated with that avatar.
-Like the styling above, this callback is passed to avatars associated with a username that starts with 'A', case-insensitive.
+- Duplicate users are filtered out, and not displayed.

 ##### Avatar
-- Stateless component that displays the profile image for a user on GitHub.
+- Displays the profile image for a user on GitHub.
-- Can contain the aforementioned onHover callback that displays the user's follower list.
+- If the associated user's login starts with 'A', case-insensitive, displays a list of users following this user in a Bootstrap popover.
+- Stores the list of followers for this user (array of strings).
+This information is only requested from GitHub if the user's login starts with 'A', case-insensitive, and only when the user hovers over their avatar.

 #### Backend API
 The backend API will consist of two GET routes, both of which will query the GitHub API using Axios and return only the data that the frontend will need.